-Don’t Ignore Fish Finder/Sonar And Depth Finding Technology in The Winter
+Tip #2: Don’t Ignore Fish Finder/Sonar and Depth Finding Technology in The Winter

 Fish finders can be great for several applications but during the cold weather and cooler water temperatures they can be especially great for a few key reasons.
 First, they can locate the good cover spots beneath the water surface such as rock ledges or fallen logs.

 In addition, they will accurately be able to help you find the deeper parts of the water and most fish finders can also display water temperature depending on the model.

 All these key pieces of data can be extremely beneficial to your catfishing game during the winter months.

 Tip #3: Have More Patience in The Winter When Catfishing